 Driver Dave’s uses the best quality snow tires available.
-In our network fleet, we have five 4-wheel drive SUV’s, two all-wheel drive lexus’ and four sedans.
+In our network fleet, we have multiple 4-wheel drive SUV’s, as well as minivans and cars.
 These vehicles are licensed by HRM for limo/tax service and safety inspected annually.
 With a fleet that has four-wheel drive capabilities, we are ready for the roads when Halifax weather conditions are less than favourable.
 For the safety of our passengers and our drivers, when road conditions are extreme enough to cancel most flights, we may limit our service.

-During periods of high customer volume, we also use three 10-passenger vans and two minivans.
+During periods of high customer volume, we also have partnerships with bus companies.
 These vehicles are fully licensed as commercial vehicles by the Motor Carrier Division of the Public Utilities and Review Board, which also means these vehicles go through a strict safety and mechanical inspection every six months.
 Also in each vehicle is a Nova Scotia Class 3 First Aid Kit, three reflective road triangles, a seatbelt cutter and a fire extinguisher.

 Every time Driver Dave’s fills a vehicle, it saves at least one engine from running.
 Saving 6 engines from running and every 100 trips we save 4 tons of carbon.
 Taxis usually serve 1-2 people at a time, whereas Driver Dave’s aims to utilize all seven to ten passenger seatbelts.